Al-Nas

 Al-Nas or Mankind (ٱلنَّاس) is the 114th and last chapter (sūrah) of the Qur'an.
 It is a short six-verse invocation.

 The chapter takes its name from the word "people" or "mankind" (al-nas), which recurs throughout the chapter.
 This and the preceding chapter, Al-Falaq ("Daybreak"), are known Al-Mu'awwidhatayn ("the Refuges"): dealing with roughly the same theme, they form a natural pair.

-Regarding the timing and contextual background of the believed revelation (asbāb al-nuzūl), it is an earlier "Meccan surah", which indicates a revelation in Mecca rather than Medina.
-Early Muslims were persecuted in Mecca where Muhammed was not a leader, and not persecuted in Medina, where he was a protected leader.
+Regarding the timing and contextual background of the believed revelation (asbāb al-nuzūl), it is an earlier Meccan surah, which indicates a revelation in Mecca rather than Medina.
+Early Muslims were persecuted in Mecca when Muhammed began preaching there, but gained power and protection while in Medina, where Muhammad became a leader.

 There is a Sunnah tradition of reading this chapter for the sick or before sleeping.